 Brown Mountain in North Carolina is often the subject of strange orb sightings.
-Many rumours and theories exist that the mountain is really an alien or UFO base.
+Many rumors and theories exist that the mountain is really an alien or UFO base.
 Further to that, a secret network of ancient tunnels stretches out for miles beneath the ground.
-However, a strange find in the 1970s seemed to link the mountain to the Kentucky Goblins and the incident at the Sutton’s farmhouse decades earlier.
+However, a strange find in the 1970s seemed to link the mountain to the Kentucky Goblins and the incident at Sutton’s farmhouse decades earlier.

-Author of the book “The Brown Mountain Lights”, Ralph Lael would make claims to having found the mummified remains of an alien goblin-like creature.
+The author of the book “The Brown Mountain Lights”, Ralph Lael would make claims to having found the mummified remains of an alien goblin-like creature.
 Furthermore, he hadn’t simply “found” the creature.
 He had been guided to it.

 In the early sixties, Lael came to Brown Mountain to investigate sightings of orbs.
 According to the author, an orb “led him inside the mountain” on the first of several journeys he would take.
 The orb would speak to him telepathically, claiming itself to be a “gas-based life form!”

 It was the orb that led Lael to the mummified remains and instructed him to remove it from the mountain.
 He should do this, the orb said, as proof of his encounter.
-The “mummy” itself bore remarkable resemblance to the creatures described by the Suttons and the Taylors.
+The “mummy” itself bore a remarkable resemblance to the creatures described by the Suttons and the Taylors.
 Around three feet tall, the creature also had arms too long for its body, as well as an enlarged head.

 Check out the video that looks at the discovery of the mummified alien.